I have fallen in love with these Faux Iced Winter Branches. They are super easy and very inexpensive to make.

-I used lantana, crepe myrtle and Leyland cypress in my vases.
-The vases are actually crystal but I used a knee high sock to cover them and create a winter look.
+I used lantana, crepe myrtle, and Leyland cypress in my vases.
+The vases are actually crystal but I used a white knee-high sock to cover them and create a winter look.